Taufred/ChatbotRasa/data/nlu.md

 - Are you hiring?
 Who do I send my [application]{"entity": "subject", "value": "apply"}?
 - Do you have any job offers?
 Where can I submit my [application]{"entity": "subject", "value": "apply"}?

+## intent:ask_for_form+inform_time_and_day
+- I want a link to the application form and when are you open on [monday]{"entity":"day","value":"Monday"}?
+- application form and opening times for [sat]{"entity":"day","value":"Saturday"} pls
+- Can you redirect me and tell me when I can visit on [Thursday](day)?

+## affirm+book_session
+- ok.
+What about to talk to an expert?
+- yes,  also I need an expert sesson.
+- Sure, I'd also like to book a friday expert session-

 ## synonym:AI
 - artificial intelligence